 Protocols determined to need Full Board review will need more time for review to occur.

-The Human Subjects Institutional Review Board Chair, Amanda Richardson.
+The Human Subjects Institutional Review Board Administrator, Amanda Richardson.